 Chapter 2: Prenegotiations

 p.
-27, where I wrote that ‘In bilateral relationships, these discussions are usually informal and well out of the public gaze’: I should, however, have added that it is by no means rare for prenegotiations at least to be launched quite formally and very publicly, which is the more necessary for a demandeur anxious to prompt the other party to announcing a fair wind for a negotiation, especially if the latter’s leadership is notoriously unreliable.
+27, first para, ‘In bilateral relationships, these discussions are usually informal and well out of the public gaze’: I should have added here that, however, prenegotiations might well be launched formally and publicly.
+This is the more necessary for a demandeur anxious to prompt the other party to announcing a fair wind for a negotiation, especially if the latter’s leadership is notoriously unreliable.
 A recent case in point was the preliminary discussion in Washington in late January 2017 between British prime minister Theresa May and US president Donald Trump of the sort of UK-USA trade deal that would be negotiated following Britain’s exit from the EU, and how a formula would be drafted – by joint UK-US working groups (see McTague in Further reading below).

 p.
 31: Agenda-setting